vsemionov/hippo/README.md

 ### Notes

-This project consists of several components and uses **Docker** to deploy the following set of corresponding services:
+This project consists of several components and uses **Docker** to deploy the following services:
 * **Django**-based ReST API
 * **Celery**-based job executors
 * **RabbitMQ** as a message broker